anabramos/getnailedwithdany/README.md

 ### Agile Practices

 #### Wireframes
 - All wireframes were designed with Balsamiq tool.
 These can be found [here](https://github.com/anabramos/getnailedwithdany/tree/main/static/documents/wireframes).
-Final web application will differ slightly from wireframes as it will utlize more similar structures between different pages for better visual appeal and user experience.
+Final web application will differ slightly from wireframes as it will utilize more similar structures between different pages for better visual appeal and user experience.

 #### Product Backlog & Project Board
-- I created my product backlog using [my Github Milestones](https://github.com/anabramos/getnailedwithdany/milestones), dividing story points more or less euqaly per iteration.
-This however did not translate the build up order of the project, as I had overestimated how some tasks and features are dependant from others to being build.
+- I created my product backlog using [my Github Milestones](https://github.com/anabramos/getnailedwithdany/milestones), dividing story points more or less equally per iteration.
+This however did not translate the build =up order of the project, as I had overestimated how some tasks and features are dependent from others to being build.
 - For information radiators I have made use of [my Github Projects](https://github.com/anabramos/getnailedwithdany/projects/1)

 ### Scope & Structure